Email FacebookTwitterMenu burgerClose thin

 Tips for Estate Planning

-• A financial advisor can help you with your estate planning needs.
+• Some financial advisors, especially those who hold the accredited estate planner (AEP) designation, specialize in estate planning.
+A financial advisor can help you with your estate planning needs.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • As you begin the journey of creating your estate plan, consider this estate planning checklist to help you get started on the right track.